Developmental Stages of a Puppy

 THE NEW PUP AND HOUSEBREAKING: Because he eats two or more meals a day then a grown dog, the puppy

-permit you o take the pup out about the time he generally needs an airing, and you’ll be taking advantage of the
+to take the pup out about the time he generally needs an airing, and you’ll be taking advantage of the pup’s instincts for

-sight.
-Keep him in view when he’s in the house, so you’ll see the signs of his needs and be able to take him
+Keep him in view when he’s in the house, so you’ll see the signs of his needs and be able to take him outdoors.
+The

 up after playing before bedtime after each meal.
 If you take him during these times and he does his thing always

 praise him and tell him how great he is.
 I have found that telling the dog to go potty during his business is a great way to

 train your dog to go on command.
 This comes in very handy when stopping at rest areas during travel and when I really

 need them to go quickly for whatever reason.
 Remember all puppies are going to have an accident or two while learning.

 Don’t punish him for it unless you have made every effort to take the pup out every hour or so and you are sure he knows

 what you want him to do.
 One thing I do is train my pups to stay off the carpets until they are old enough not to have